In the 1990s, an interesting trend emerged. Personal computers were becoming more accessible, ushering in the era of online learning or e-learning.

 What Instructional Designers Do

-Together with multimedia designers, curriculum designers, quality assurance teams and other course creation professionals, instructional designers develop a targeted approach to customised learning.
+Together with multimedia designers, curriculum designers, quality assurance teams and other course creation professionals, instructional designers develop a targeted approach to customized learning.
 That can be a tall order with so many learner styles and types at play.
 And the student must always be at the forefront of an instructional designer’s mind as they are developing course material.

 However, one instructional designer’s tasks can look very different from another’s.
 One instructional designer might focus on course redesign, adapting raw materials to achieve better learning outcomes.
 Another might spend the day creating training materials for teachers.